This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The third application (now patent) was filed by Sigma-Aldrich Co LLC in December 2013.
 This claims priority from several US provisionals, the earliest of which was dated December 2012.
 The broadest claim is to a method for modifying a chromosomal sequence in a eukaryotic cell by integrating a donor sequence, the method comprising (i) introducing into the cell an RNA-guided endonuclease with an NLS, a guide nucleic acid encoding an sgRNA and a polynucleotide donor sequence, and (ii) culturing the cell such that the sgRNA guides the endonuclease to the target chromosomal sequence, where it introduces a double-stranded break, which, when repaired, is modified by insertion or substitution of the donor sequence.
 This granted claim is broader than the broadest claim pursued by Toolgen; not only can the CRISPR/Cas system derive from any of numerous bacterial species, but the endonuclease may be selected from a list of Cas proteins and the CRISPR system may be of type I, II and III.

 The application was briefly opposed by four straw people, three of which withdrew their oppositions before filing arguments and the fourth of which withdrew its opposition before filing evidence.
 A patent including the above-referenced claim was granted in 2018.
-Two divisionals of this application with more modest claims were also opposed, both by a single straw person.
+Two divisionals of this application with more modest claims were also opposed by a single straw person.
 In respect of the first divisional, evidence was filed in 2019 and 2020, and in 2021, a Delegate of the Commissioner of Patents rejected all eight grounds of opposition.
 The straw person did not appeal against this decision, so a second patent was granted.
 In respect of the second divisional, the straw person withdrew its opposition after filing evidence, so a third patent was granted, also in 2021.

 2013 – Broad Institute, Harvard and MIT